 You will read and review the Teaching Evaluation Tool found on Blackboard.
 You will write a 2 to 3-page rationale providing support for the content and questions of the assessment tool.
+Submit the Teaching Evaluation Tool Rationale to Blackboard.
 This assignment is related to the Affective Student Learning Outcomes.